lpil/thoas/README.md

 - Thoas is written in Erlang.
 - Thoas has no support for Elixir protocols.
 - Thoas has no support for pretty-printing JSON.
+- Thoas has no support for detecting duplicate object keys.
 - Thoas always uses binary strings when decoding object keys.

 ## Why convert Jason to Erlang?